 We’ve got no judgments if your idea of a good time this summer is sitting inside and watching TV or doing a crossword puzzle.
 But you’ll likely want to stay cool — so we talked with hardware-store owners about the best fans, and this one from Holmes was a favorite.
 It functions both as a fan and a budget air conditioner, as it blows cool air, removes hot air, and shuts off at night after bringing your space down to your desired temperature.
 Read more here.

 This powerhouse sunscreen is a favorite of Strategist readers and writers alike, and is the best pick if you’re acne-prone and afraid of sunscreen triggering breakouts.
 EltaMD UV Clear is noncomedogenic, so it won’t clog pores, and contains anti-inflammatory ingredients like niacinamide.
 We talked to 12 experts who confirmed that it’s a top pick among dermatologists, making it one of the best sunscreens you can put on your face.
 Read more here.

 We talked to dermatologists, aestheticians, and spa representatives to find the best skin-repairing and soothing après sun solutions.
-Though most note that aloe vera is nice to have, Manhattan dermatologist Dr. Michele Green recommends this lotion from Sun Bum for its antioxidant and ceramide content, which “restore the skin’s balance.”
+Though most note that aloe vera as a good option, Manhattan dermatologist Dr. Michele Green prefers this lotion from Sun Bum for its antioxidant and ceramide content, which “restore the skin’s balance.”
 Read more here.

 If you’re trying to avoid ticks this summer, try spraying your socks, shoes, shorts, and even gardening gloves with permethrin, which is the most effective tick repellent, according to experts.
 It’s also great for repelling mosquitoes and most flying insects.
 Read more here.